 Lower Priority Setup Tasks

 With a dashboard, you can add the widgets you want to get an overview of the reports and metrics you care about most.
-We created a Nonprofit Dashboard Bundle for 2017 to help you get started.
+Get our Google Data Studio Dashboard template – for FREE – at Whole Whale University.

 Dashboards scheduled for email delivery